 The Fallacy of Wine-Food Pairing

-Along with “What’s your favorite wine?” and “Is wine X still any good?,” wine-and-food pairings are among the things that wine writers get asked about most.
+Along with “What’s your favorite wine?” and “Is wine X still any good?,

 In these instances, I’m as apt to fall back on conventional wisdom as anyone else.
 Having steak?
 How about a Cabernet or Zinfandel?
 Sautéed trout?
 Reach for a Riesling.